JamesWoolfenden/learn-terraform/docs/adv-state.md

 ## [Terraformer](https://github.com/GoogleCloudPlatform/terraformer)

+You'll need to install this, from <https://github.com/GoogleCloudPlatform/terraformer/releases/latest>It supports GCP, AWS or a number of other resources.
+It generates the templates and the state file on a resource type basis.

 This is a more sophisticated tool and has support for many more providers.
 You will need to have set-up the providers already.

 ```cli